atriviality/federal_register_comments/README.md

 ## Usage

-The document_id can be found under the Document ID box for a proposed rule.
+The document_id can be found under the Document ID box for a proposed rule; it also seems to correspond with the link to the page on regulations.gov, i.e., https://www.regulations.gov/document/*<document_id>*.

 An API key for the Federal Register API can be obtained at (https://open.gsa.gov/api/regulationsgov/)[https://open.gsa.gov/api/regulationsgov/].

 ```
 usage: retrieve_regulation_comments [-h] [--post-process] [--no-verify] document_id api_key